 Register after signing in or creating an account

 Additional Coach Training

-Many additional and valuable free courses are available to US Lacrosse Members.
+Many additional and valuable free courses are available to USA Lacrosse Members.
 SLA coaches are encouraged to increase their knowledge through these courses.

-The above training(s) are SLA requirements and do not constitute a US Lacrosse coach certification, although the components do put a new coach on a short path to an initial USL Level 1 certification.
-To read more about USL's coaching education program and certifications, please see more here.
+The above training(s) are SLA requirements and do not constitute a USA Lacrosse coach certification, although the components do put a new coach on a short path to an initial USAL Level 1 certification.
+To read more about USAL's coaching education program and certifications, please see more here.

-Should you decide to pursue a full USL Level 1, Level 2 and/or Level 3 certification, those certifications can be reimbursed after successful completion AND appropriate documentation.
+Should you decide to pursue a full USAL Level 1, Level 2 and/or Level 3 certification, those certifications can be reimbursed after successful completion AND appropriate documentation.